Ria424/developers-animatesdk-docs/Document_object/Document46.md

 #### Description

-Method; disables all filters on the selected objects.
+Method; Disables all filters on the selected objects.

 #### Example